SUSTAINABLE RESILIENT LONGMONT

 During the COVID-19 pandemic, the SRL Zero Waste committee organized an educational webinar series.
 Click HERE to access our Youtube channel and view the recordings!

-• Join the SRL Zero Waste Committee for a monthly clean up of Kensington Park.
+- Join the SRL Zero Waste Committee for quarterly weekend park clean-ups

 Get Involved!
 Fill out this short form and let us know how you'd like to help make Longmont a zero waste city!